mailtoyp06-arch/Custom-Drone-Platform/README.md

 In autonomous mode, the drone will be able to go from point A to point B using a ground station which sends data to ESP32 for drone to go to.
 RC controller still needed when need to overide autonomous mode.
 # 🧠 Notable Engineering Problems
 1. **PID integral windup and motor saturation**
-   Before the drones takesoff, small anggles from roll, pitch and yaw caused the PID integral term to conninuosly acculmate.
-Thsi integral windup saturated motor outputs and cuased erractic flips upon arming.
-Gating the integrator accumilation until throttle passes hover threshold and addaing dyanmic anti windup clamping prevented the motor saturation and stablizedd groudn to air transitinos.
+   Before takeoff, small error angles in roll, pitch, and yaw caused the PID integral term to continuously accumulate.
+This integral windup saturated motor outputs and caused erratic flips upon arming.
+Gating integrator accumulation until throttle passes the hover threshold and adding dynamic anti-windup clamping prevented motor saturation and stabilized ground-to-air transitions.
 3. **Modular PCB hardware**
-    Directly sodler the sensitve compents like the ESP32 and the IMU to a custom PCB left them really vulnerable to physcial crash impacts and power shorts.
-Mounting compents onto female header soceksr decoupled teh mechancial stres wwhich created a sacrifical layer for crash impactact and enabled instatn compnet swaps without re-sodler the base board.
+  Directly soldering sensitive components like the ESP32 and IMU to a custom PCB left them vulnerable to physical crash impacts and power shorts.
+Mounting components onto female header sockets decoupled mechanical stress, creating a sacrificial layer for crash impacts and enabling instant component swaps without resoldering the base board.
 5. **Yaw snapback from magnometer control**
-   The targetign system tracked absolute north of the Earths mangetic lines which caused the lfight contrller to fight pilot stick inputs and snap back aggresseviely when sticks were realeased or local mangetic interfeces occurred.
-Changing the yaw axis from absolute heading control to gyro rate control loop allowed smooth stick commands while holding steady relative heading when hands off.
+   The targeting system tracked absolute north along Earth's magnetic field lines, causing the flight controller to fight pilot stick inputs and snap back aggressively when sticks were released or local magnetic interference occurred.
+Changing the yaw axis from absolute heading control to a gyro rate control loop allowed smooth stick commands while holding a steady relative heading when hands-off.
-7. **Bus contention, WDT resets and timing spikes** The overlap across I2C,SPI and UART peripherals combined with blocking Serial.print() calls inside the core control loop caused the ESP32 watchdog Timer (WDT) panics and memory corrutppion.
-Restructuring perpheral pin assighments, removing blocking serial calls fomr the fast loop, and enforcing non blocking millis() timing schhedules resotred determinsitc 250Hz ececution.
+7. **Bus contention, WDT resets and timing spikes** The overlap across I2C, SPI, and UART peripherals combined with blocking Serial.print() calls inside the core control loop caused ESP32 Watchdog Timer (WDT) panics and memory corruption.
+Restructuring peripheral pin assignments, removing blocking serial calls from the fast loop, and enforcing non-blocking millis() timing schedules restored deterministic 250Hz execution.

 # 🚀 Getting Started

 ## 1. Hardware Assembly and Wiring Setup
-Connect the IMU using the I2C method.
-Connect the SCL port to GPIO 22 and SDA port to GPIO21.
-Make sure the rubber grommets are installed on the base of your plate for mechanical vibration isolation
+* **IMU Sensor:** Connect the IMU using I2C.
+Connect the SCL pin to GPIO 22 and the SDA pin to GPIO 21.
+Ensure the rubber grommets are installed on the base plate for mechanical vibration isolation.
-FlySky Receiver (FS-iA6B): Connect the i-BUS RX to GPIO 16.
+* **FlySky Receiver (FS-iA6B):** Connect the i-BUS RX wire to GPIO 16.
-ESCs (4 X 30A): Connect PWM signal wires to GPIO 13( front right), GPIO 12(rear right, GPIO 14(rear left) and GPIO 27(front Left
+* **ESCs (4 x 30A):** Connect the PWM signal wires to GPIO 13 (front right), GPIO 12 (rear right), GPIO 14 (rear left), and GPIO 27 (front left).
-Power Distribution: Verifty the 3S Lipo steps down through a 5V converter throught the PDB whihc then supplys clean power directly the the ESP32 5V pin bypassing motor EMF spikes.
+* **Power Distribution:** Verify that the 3S LiPo voltage steps down through a 5V converter on the PDB, which then supplies clean power directly to the ESP32 5V pin, bypassing motor EMF spikes.

 ## 2. Flash Firmware via Arduino Software
 1. Open the project folder where VS code is and all librarys are installed